AndrewFarley/AWS-Automated-Daily-Instance-AMI-Snapshots/README.md

 * Farley - farley _at_ **neonsurge** _dot_ com

 ## Purpose
-1. A nearly idiot-proof way to begin doing automated daily snapshots of instances across your entire AWS account.
+1. A nearly idiot-proof way to begin doing automated regular snapshots across your entire AWS account for both instances AND individual volumes.
-1. To promote people to back-things-up, by giving them an easy way to begin doing so.
+1. To promote people to back things up by giving them an easy **and** affordable way to begin doing so.
 1. To try to save them money in regards to backups by deleting them after a while (7 days by default)

 ## What does this do...?
-1. This uses the serverless framework, which deploys a Lambda to your AWS account in the eu-west-1 region (adjustable)
+1. This uses the serverless framework, which deploys a Lambda to your AWS account in the eu-west-1 region (adjustable, but pointless to change)
 1. This lambda is given a limited role to allow it to do only what it needs to do, no funny stuff
-1. This also tells CloudWatch Events to run this automatically once a day
+1. This also tells CloudWatch Events to run this automatically once a day (adjustable)
-1. When this lambda runs, it scans through every region for any instances with the tag Key of "backup".
-If it finds any, it will create a snapshot of them, preserving all the tags in the AMI (but not in the volume snapshots, see Issue #2)
+1. When this lambda runs it scans through every region...
+  * For any instances with the tag Key of "backup"
+    * If it finds any it will create a snapshot of them, preserving all the tags in the AMI (but not in the volume snapshots, see Issue #2).
+  * For any volumes with the tag Key of "backup"
+    * If it finds any, it will create a snapshot of this volume, preserving all tags from the original volume.
-1. After its done taking snapshots, it will then scan through all the AMIs that this script previously created, and will evaluate if it's time to delete those AMIs if they are old enough
+1. After its done taking snapshots, it will then scan through all the AMIs and snapshots that this script previously created, and will evaluate if it's time to delete those items if they are old enough.

 ## Prerequisites